-It is the last day of a really difficult year for my family and I, one which will never be forgotten to be certain.
+This New Year’s Eve is the last day of a really difficult year, one which will never be forgotten.
 It has been a year of loss and pain, but also one of gratitude for the time that we had with my father, and with friends and family.
 So many amazing people were there for us during our time of grief, and I don’t think that I will ever be able to repay them…try as I may.
-Many have shared their losses with me as well, and the experience bonds us with heartfelt compassion and empathy.
 For them, I am thankful.

-We even worked in the same hospitals most of our careers, but I stayed in the world of Pediatrics, while she ventured into Nursing Research.
-We talked only a few weeks ago… she was checking in on me to see how Shea and I were doing coping with the loss of my Dad around the holidays.
+We even worked in the same hospitals, but I stayed in the world of Pediatrics, while she ventured into Nursing Research.
+We talked only a few weeks ago… she was checking-in on me to see how Shea and I were coping with the loss of my Dad around the holidays.
 We only chatted for a short time, but even with both of our busy lives, she made the time to let me know that she was thinking about me.
-That was Ann Marie.
-She was a very special person.
-She was a wife, a mother, a daughter, a sister, a nurse, and a great friend to many.
+That was Ann Marie… she was a very special person; a wife, a mother, a daughter, a sister, a nurse, and a great friend to many.

-She read every one of my blog posts and always left a kind word of encouragement to let me know how much she appreciated my writing.
-This blog post is for you… this is my way of saying good-bye.
+She read every one of my blog posts and always left a kind word of support and encouragement to let me know how much she appreciated my writing.
+This one is for you… this is my way of saying good-bye.
 I hope you like it Am.
-You will never be forgotten my old friend.
-I hope you share a pint with my Dad up in Heaven…please give him a hug from me.
-I miss you both.
+You will never be forgotten my friend.
+Rest peacefully.

-“Should old acquaintance be forgot, and never brought to mind?
-Should old acquaintance be forgot, and days of auld lang syne?”.
-Never.
+“Should auld acquaintance be forgot, and never brought to mind; should auld acquaintance be forgot, and days of auld lang syne” (Burns, 1788).

 Burns, R. (1788).
 Auld Lang Syne.
 Retrieved from https://en.wikipedia.org/wiki/Auld_Lang_Syne